Forestville Mystery Cave State Park: Wildlife

 The park contains a range of wildlife, from relatively rare species such as glacial snails and timber rattlesnakes to common species such as deer, raccoon, beaver, two species of fox, mink, opossum, woodchuck, and four species of squirrels.
 Coyotes howl at dusk.
 Numerous reptiles and amphibians are present.
 At least 175 species of birds have also been recorded.
 The South Branch of the Root River contains brown trout, brook trout, and rainbow trout.

 Historic Forestville

 The Minnesota Historical Society operates Historic Forestville as a living museum set in 1899.
 Costumed interpreters portray Forestville residents and go about daily activities in the general store, house, kitchen, farm, and barn.

 Forestville was a rural trade center in the 1800s that declined after the railroad was built elsewhere in 1868.
-Thomas Meighen, son of one of the town's founders, owned the entire village by 1890, including the general store, and the local residents worked on his property for housing and credit in the store.
+Felix Meighen, son of one of the town's founders, owned the entire village by 1889, including the general store, and the local residents worked on his property for housing and credit in the store.
+The land was inherited by his son, Thomas Meighen, who wished for the land to be turned into a state park after his death in 1936.

 Admission to Historic Forestville is separate from the caves.
 Historic Forestville is open from May through October.